 Ask these Questions

-Weave these into the natural flow of your conversation during an interview (an integration sesh is not the way to get candid responses).
+Weave these into the natural flow of your conversation during your interview (an integration sesh is not the way to get candid responses).
 Be sure to tailor these to your own conversation style and the industry.

 - What type of people typically do well at [company] and on the team.
 Who typically doesn’t?